At a glance

 Testing for dysgraphia should be done as part of a full evaluation.

-If your child has trouble with writing, you might be concerned that he has dysgraphia.
-To know for sure, you’ll need to have him tested for this common learning difference, which is diagnosed as “specific learning disorder,” with the areas of writing weakness listed.
+If your child has trouble with writing, you might be concerned that they have dysgraphia.
+To know for sure, you’ll need to have your child tested for this common learning difference, which is diagnosed as “specific learning disorder,” with the areas of writing weakness listed.

 Testing for dysgraphia can reveal what’s causing your child’s difficulties with writing.
 But it should be done as part of a full evaluation that looks for other issues that might be at play.
 These might include issues with and with .